dwallet-labs/dwallet-network/sdk/kms/README.md

-# Sui KMS Signers
+# Ika KMS Signers

-The Sui KMS Signers package provides a set of tools for securely signing transactions using Key Management Services (KMS) like AWS KMS.
+The Ika KMS Signers package provides a set of tools for securely signing transactions using Key Management Services (KMS) like AWS KMS.

 ## Table of Contents